Return to Title IV

 What happens next?

-The Center for Student Financial Aid calculates the amount of federal funds earned based on the number of days the student attended.
+The Financial Aid and Scholarships Office calculates the amount of federal funds earned based on the number of days the student attended.
 Students who drop after 60% point of the term are considered to have earned 100% of the funds that have been disbursed for the semester.
 Any unearned portion of financial aid that was disbursed to the student must be repaid to the university.
 The unearned amount may include institutional charges (tuition fees, housing, etc.) and monies disbursed to the student.

 We must recalculate your eligibility according to federal regulations for the aid you have received if you withdraw from all your classes within the first 60% point of the term (on or before the following dates):